Climate resilience

 • Increasing coastal risks- with current emission rates, Sydney’s mean sea levels are projected to rise 15cm by 2030 and 50cm by 2070

-Planning and managing local climate change risks can build our climate resilience, and strengthens our capacity to survive, adapt and thrive in the face of increasing uncertainty and disruptions.
+Planning and managing local climate change risks can build our climate resilience, and strengthen our capacity to survive, adapt and thrive in the face of increasing uncertainty and disruption.

 In 2020, Council established an internal Resilience Committee and Framework to coordinate and monitor identified local climate risks and take actions to achieve our resilience goals.
 Examples include: